top of page

 That line clarified the real blocker.

 The stale bulletin described prior authorization criteria that were accurate when published, but not after a clarification update.
-Prior authorization criteria are the rules a payer uses to decide whether a therapy can be approved for reimbursement, often specifying diagnosis requirements, sequencing rules, or documentation thresholds.
+Prior Authorization (PA) criteria are the regulatory guardrails payers use to decide reimbursement eligibility, often involving diagnosis sequencing and documentation thresholds.

 The language was close enough to read as correct, and the clinical distinction was narrow enough that a non-specialist might not catch it.
 The field-facing version would have implied broader coverage eligibility than the label truly supported — exactly the kind of drift that does not get caught until it does.